wenjian80/soak8_lab/README.md

 6. We are pulling straight from registry, we are not pulling and tagging into our own registry.
 Refer to [docker images](https://github.com/oracle/docker-images), [wls docker sample](https://github.com/wenjian80/wlsdockersample) for more details on building own image as well as patching etc.
 7. The official supported image is via this [here](https://oracle.github.io/fmw-kubernetes/soa-domains/installguide/prepare-your-environment/#obtain-the-oracle-soa-suite-docker-image), however in this lab we are just pulling from container registry
 8. All the command have been compress into scripts for easy execution, you can take a look all the scripts to see what is doing as there are comments in the scripts.
-9. It is using all the prereq as mentioned in [prereq](https://github.com/wenjian80/soak8_lab#2-version-tested), other than K8/Docker/Helm we are pulling
+9. It is using all the prereq as mentioned in [prereq](https://github.com/wenjian80/soak8_lab#2-version-tested), other than K8/Docker/Helm we are pulling WebLogic operator 3.0.1 and fmw soa script 20.3.3.
+Refer to [FMW SOA K8](https://oracle.github.io/fmw-kubernetes/soa-domains/installguide/prepare-your-environment/) and
 10. Take a look [K8/Wls_Operator 101](https://github.com/wenjian80/soak8_lab/tree/main/slides) to understand the concept of k8 and the operator,